Dizziness and Vertigo: How Physical Therapy Can Help

 Other causes of dizziness such as vestibular hypofunction, stroke, multiple sclerosis, meniere’s disease, or orthostatic hypotension can be improved by physical therapy to help your body adjust to the changes and retrain your balance systems to decrease the sensation of dizziness.

 If you have new or chronic dizziness, a PT evaluation can help get you feeling back in balance.
-Call us at 757-578-2958 to schedule an evaluation with Dr. Tara Pandiscia at Restorative Therapy Co. today!
+Call us at 757-578-2958 to schedule an evaluation with Dr. Tara Pandiscia, a physical therapist at Restorative Therapy Co. in Virginia Beach!